david32768/Jynx/README.md

 			10 : Label2
 		.end_array
 ```
-*	invokeinterface ; omit number as will be calculated
+*	invokeinterface n -> invvokeinterface ; omit number as will be calculated
 *	default for .limit is calculated rather than 1
 *	labels are constrained to be a Java Id or if generated start with an @
 *	.interface must be used to declare an interface rather than .class interface